Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 To further explore the topic, listen to a podcast interview with the author (this and other free podcasts are accessible via the Behind the Article podcasts page on our Web site, in our iPad app, or on iTunes).
 A video of an atrial septal defect device placement is also available in the iPad edition of this article.

 Obesity interventions.
 Patients with obesity often face stigma and bias, even from the nurses who care for them.
-“The Obesity Epidemic, Part 2: Nursing Assessment and Intervention,” the second article in a two-part series, presents a theoretical framework to guide nursing assessment of patients with obesity and their families and reviews the most common […]
+“The Obesity Epidemic, Part 2: Nursing Assessment and Intervention,” the second article in a two-part series, presents a theoretical framework to guide nursing assessment of patients with obesity and their families and reviews the most common lifestyle, pharmacologic, […]

 A Lasting Gift for a Nurse’s Holiday Shifts and Lost Family Time